 The BUILT_SOURCES variable is a workaround for this problem.
-A source file listed in BUILT_SOURCES is made on make all or make check before other targets are processed.
+A source file listed in BUILT_SOURCES is made on make all or make check (or even make install) before other targets are processed.
 However, such a source file is not compiled unless explicitly requested by mentioning it in some other 'SOURCES' variable.